 Data acquired during field sampling activities will be archived in an appropriate manner to ensure integrity and retrieval of the data.
 Specifically, all primary data including completed forms, project notes, correspondence, analytical data reports, photographs, surveying information, computations, and electronic media will be stored in the primary project files.
-The database will contain all archived electronic analytical data as described above in Section 5.0.
+The database will contain all archived electronic analytical data as described above.